youssefbnosama/social-media-nodejs/README.md

 - User authentication with access/refresh tokens stored as HttpOnly cookies
 - Register, login, logout, and refresh access tokens
 - User profile retrieval and editing (including profile picture upload to Cloudinary)
+- **Privacy Controls**: Users can set their profile to private, and individual posts can be marked as private.
+Access is restricted to the owner and their friends.
 - Friend request workflow (send/cancel request, accept/decline)
 - CRUD for posts (create, edit with optional image upload, view, delete)
 - Likes (toggle like/unlike on a post)